Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 And any support for those packages should be directed at the appropriate distro/package maintainers.

 ##### About missing browser source and docks
-The CEF (Chromium Embedded Framework) adds any browser related feature in OBS as a vendored dependency, but many distributions doesn't provide it when building OBS for their official repository for some reason:
+The CEF (Chromium Embedded Framework) adds any browser-related feature to OBS as a vendored dependency, but many distributions don't provide it when building OBS for their official repository.
+Reasons could be that:
-- OBS Studio support a specific version of CEF which is sometimes an issue with fixed releases and even with rolling releases.
+- OBS Studio supports a specific version of CEF which is sometimes an issue with fixed releases and even with rolling releases.
-- Almost any distributions want to build CEF package from scratch, so using already compiled binary to save time is a no-go.
+- almost all distributions want to build the CEF package from scratch, so using an already compiled binary to save time is a no-go.

-So no browser features is not present in many unofficial packages.

 ***